 Growing Potted Bromeliads

 Growing bromeliads indoors is simple.
 Container-grown plants need a free-draining mixture of equal parts quality potting soil, like Fafard® Natural & Organic Potting Soil, and commercial orchid bark (small chunks).
 Most bromeliads like bright, filtered light, so place them close to a sunny window but away from direct rays.
 Water both the soil lightly and by filling the central rosette with water.
 Distilled water or collected rainwater is best for irrigating bromeliads because tap water can cause mineral build up on the leaves.
 Provide extra humidity by misting periodically or setting the containers on trays of pebbles and water.
 Feed plants twice monthly with a water-soluble fertilizer for bromeliads (17-8-22).

 Once flowers have bloomed and the stalks are no longer attractive, cut them off.
 When pups appear, wait until they are about half the size of the mother plant before detaching and repotting them.

-Tillandsias are sometimes sold under the name, “air plants”, an acknowledgement of their epiphytic nature.
+Tillandsias are sometimes sold under the name, “air plants”, an acknowledgment of their epiphytic nature.
 There are approximately 650 Tillandsia species and many more varieties available for air-plant lovers.
 These come in all shapes and sizes.
 Most are grown for their impressive foliage, but many like the pink quill plant (Tillandsia cyanea), also sport spectacular blooms.